-TripAdvisor lists this eatery as the fourth best restaurant in Rome – they aren’t wrong!
-Owned by two brothers hoping to bring the flavors from the Umbria region to Rome, this is the perfect place to enjoy aperitivo, the Italian equivalent of American happy hour (even though Italians don’t like comparing it to that!).
-At aperitivo, a alcoholic drink is combined with a selection of snacks, meats and cheeses.
+Owned by two brothers hoping to bring the flavors from the Umbria region to Rome, this is the perfect place to enjoy aperitivo.
+At aperitivo, an alcoholic drink is combined with a selection of snacks, meats and cheeses.

 Perfect for sharing, the classic platter includes all kinds of cheeses (try the caciofiore), meats, fresh fruits, bruschetta, porcini mushrooms, olive oil, honey, and bread.
 The price for this delicious spread?
 Only 11 euros a person!
 So, if you’re looking for a cheap restaurant near Piazza Navona, this is an excellent option.
 Plus, this place serves a wide selection of beer and wine to pair with your snacks.

 Saltimbocca is named after a popular dish in Italy (veal topped with prosciutto and basil.)
 Although it doesn’t look like much from the street, Saltimbocca is highly-recommended by locals and is a great spot to mingle with non-tourists.
-Head the to this place for some of the best pasta in Rome near Piazza Navona.
-Try the carbonara, amatriciana, or the cacio e pepe – they are all classic Roman pasta dishes.
-The portions are huge and the price is very reasonable so make sure to come on an empty stomach!
+Try the carbonara, amatriciana, or the cacio e pepe, which are all classic Roman pasta dishes.
 The owners at Saltimbocca are very friendly and will leave you with a free glass of limoncello to help you digest your meal.

 4. Que te Pongo

-If you’ve been in Rome for several days and you need a break from carbo-loading (pizza and pasta everyday), switch it up and head to Que te Pongo.
 This little caffe near Piazza Navona is the perfect spot for the fish lover in your group.
-Specializing in all things salmon, these chefs are excellent at what they do!
+Specializing in all things salmon, these chefs are excellent at what they do.
 In addition, if you’re looking for a quick lunch or a tasty sandwich accompanied by a refreshing glass of wine, this is an ideal Piazza Navona restaurant.